-After a torrid warm water stretch with temps reaching 80 on several occasions in early – mid-August water temps as of this writing is averaging a more normal 68 through most sections of the lake.
-Despite the warm water during that time patterns remained typical, consistent, and catches were excellent especially for the most targeted species walleye and musky.
-Only after the cool down which one would expect to amp up fishing did patterns change a bit.
-Not necessarily for the worse just different from the norm as fish made movements more typical of approaching turnover time.
+After a torrid warm water stretch with temperatures reaching 80 on several occasions in early – mid-August, water temperatures as of this writing are averaging a more normal 68 through most sections of the lake.
+Despite the warm water during that time, patterns remained typical, consistent, and catches were excellent especially for the most targeted species, walleye, and muskie.
+Only after the cool down, which one would expect to amp up fishing, did patterns change a bit.
+Not necessarily for the worse, just different from the norm as fish made movements more typical of approaching turnover time.
 Is it a sign of an early fall approaching?
-Think about it, already seeing some nature signs from wildlife, fish movements, and some early color changes.
+Think about it.
+We are already seeing some nature signs from wildlife, fish movements, and some early color changes.

-Musky fishing was excellent opener through 1st-2nd week of August Even during the heat wave.
-Since cool down which i expected to make things jump a notch more it got spotty.
-Fish 5 spots, nothing, next spot 2-3 come whistling in and want to bite or bite out first 2-4’, of retrieve.
-Movements in clusters, definitely watch the moon phases and most fish over 48” coming last 15 minutes of legal time.
-Lots of nipping, slapping, not solid t-bones often so lots of ons and offs.
-Stay alert, stick em’ hard, keep em’ down, and stay with em’.
-I believe possibly the cool down was associated with big winds and the thermocline got washed up, thinned out, and warm temps deeper so shallow movements more sporadic, relating to towards dark and lowlight conditions more and also fish need to get used to temp change.
-In recent days signs of getting back to normal again.
-Rocks both shallow and deep, weeds are thick and green, my best action and biggest fish last few trips been over deeper structure or thickest jungle I can find.
-Most from shallow structure coming straight up at end of retrieve so off break.
-In the past 3 weeks we have encountered some of the biggest fish of the season, several seasons, some giants, megladons, and in the next few weeks into fall some very special things could happen.
-Blades of all sizes have been the norm though I’ve done best catching on smaller 8’s and 9’s in brighter varieties moved fast but some of the biggest fish have been seen on bigger blades in darker colors.
-At the same time, you can have a day where you have opportunities on say 6 fish on 5 diff baits including jerk baits, cranks, blades, rubber.
-First bait through has definitely ruled regardless of presentation.
-It does not seem any section is any better than another right now.
-Best advice right now is fish hard, mix it up, stay concentrated, don’t give up till the fat lady sings and you’ll have pics at the end of the week.
-The last couple weeks have been just a hiccup and usually what follows is a great bite.
-With the fish movements already occurring and nature signs I think it’s going to be a great fall with lots of big fish.
+In the past three weeks, we have encountered some of the biggest fish of many seasons, some giants, megladons, and in the next few weeks leading into fall some, very special things could happen.
+Blades of all sizes have been the norm, though I’ve done best catching fish on smaller 8’s and 9’s in brighter varieties, moved fast; but some of the biggest fish have been seen on bigger blades in darker colors.
+At the same time, you can have a day where you have opportunities at fish on 5 different baits, including jerk baits; cranks; blades; rubber.
+The first bait through has definitely ruled, regardless of presentation.
+It does not seem any lake section is any better than another right now.
+Best advice right now is: fish hard, mix it up, stay concentrated, don’t give up ‘till the fat lady sings, and you’ll have pictures at the end of the week.
+The last couple weeks have been just a hiccup, and usually what follows is a great bite.
+With the fish movements already occurring and the nature signs, I think it’s going to be a great fall with lots of big fish.

-If you are thinking of a fall trip the best is yet to come and fall is our time to show you your personal best.
-There are several openings last 2 weeks of sept., 1 opening for 2-6 3rd week of October, and 2 openings for the last week of October These are during our fall trophy musky hunt, peak times, and some of the biggest fish of the season are traditionally boated.
+If you are thinking of a fall trip, the best is yet to come.
+Fall is our time to show you your personal best.
+There are several openings the last 2 weeks of September, 1 opening for 2-6 the 3rd week of October, and 2 openings for the last week of October These are during peak times of our Ultimate Guided Fall Trophy Musky Hunt, when some of the biggest fish of the season are traditionally boated.